Four-Score/Confidential-Copilot/README.md

 ## Getting Started

+For development:
+Clone the repo and navigate to the project folder

-For development ensure you have the following node and npm versions by running the following commands
+Ensure you have the following node and npm versions by running the following commands

-node -v
+`node -v`

-# v22.14.0
+output: v22.14.0

-npm -v
+`npm -v`

-# v10.9.2
+output: v10.9.2

+If not then:

+`npm install`

-First, run the development server:
+And finally, run the development server:

 ```bash
 npm run dev